arpit456jain/Amazing-Css-Effects/README.md

 #### Step 3: Creating a new branch (IMP)
-This is one of the most important steps that you should follow to contribute in Open Source.
+This is one of the most important step that you should follow while contributing to an Open Source project .
 A branch helps to manage the workflow, isolate your code and avoids creating a mess.
 To create a new branch:

 ```bash
 $ git branch <name_of_branch>